Employee Referral Program: Everything You Need to Know

 Encourage the team to browse LinkedIn connections as an option to see anyone who is right for the company.
 The referral program is not about filling a position, but finding the right person for the right position.
 Don't restrict managers and recruiters to only referring within their areas of expertise, and leave room for non-employee referrals.

 Don't reward just the candidates who are hired, do so for any quality candidates.
 When employees bring in a good candidate, the employee should be rewarded and encouraged regardless of the outcome.
 Set goals for team referrals and create attainable targets for the referrals given.

 To consistently bring in talent, encourage the use of the program and keep people engaged in helping the company move forward.
 Request referrals from new employees right away and implement it as a step in the company's onboarding process.

 Keep relevant people or consistent referrers aware and updated on the needs and the status of potential leads by creating notifications.
 Explain job requirements by providing a job description when sending emails for referrals.
 It can also be a good idea to highlight what the company is not looking for.

 Money is a popular incentive, but selling an experience (e.g. trips, vouchers, or motorbikes) can better market the company's employee referral program.
 Other forms of recognition include:

 - Gift vouchers

-The company has to make sure that employees efforts are appreciated.
-So, a thank you from the hiring or interviewing department or team, either via email or in-person, is also a nice way to recognize an employee.
+The company has to make sure that employee efforts are appreciated.
+So, a thank you from the hiring or interviewing department or team, either via email or in person, is also a nice way to recognize an employee.
 Any acknowledgement, ranging from an award to public praise from the CEO, can be meaningful.